 Where the waters of the Sea of Cortez meet the Pacific Ocean sits Cabo San Lucas, Mexico, home to perfect conditions for the Cabo whale watching season of 2019.

-It is not uncommon for travelers to book a trip to Mexico around the whale watching in Cabo San Lucas.
+Whale season in Cabo spans the months from December to April.
+It is not uncommon for travelers to book a trip to Cabo San Lucas around the whale watching in Mexico.
 The Baja California Peninsula separates the Sea of Cortez and the Pacific, and this junction has the perfect conditions for whale breeding.
 Beautifully located at this junction, Cabo is at the southern tip of the peninsula.
-Vacation during the Cabo whale watching season is one that will never be forgotten.
+Vacation during the whale season in Cabo is one that will never be forgotten.

-SEMARNAT, the Secretariat of the Environment and Natural Resources for Mexico, has established the Cabo whale watching season 2019 as December 15 - April 15.
+SEMARNAT, the Secretariat of the Environment and Natural Resources for Mexico, has established the Cabo whale watching season 2020 as December 15 to April 15.
 This is when varying species of whales will migrate from the cold waters of the north around Alaska, down to the warmer waters of Cabo.

-The best time to enjoy whale watching in Cabo San Lucas is January - March.
+The best time to see whales in Cabo is January to March.
 This is when there are the most whales and the greatest activity.
-You will be 90-95% guaranteed to see whale activity at this time.
+You will be 90-95% assured of seeing whale activity at this time.

 In late December into early January, the primary activity will be whales migrating back to the area and males who are going from pod to pod to find females with which they can mate.
 Their activity may increase as other males migrate into the area.
 More competition for female attention means more active male whales.

-In late January, through February, and into March is when females start calving, so you will have a greater chance of seeing baby whales.
-The later in the season you go whale watching in Cabo San Lucas, the more active the babies will be as they grow stronger and become more active.
+Late January through February and into March is when females start calving, so you will have a greater chance of seeing baby whales.
+The later in the season you go whale watching in Mexico the more active the babies will be as they grow stronger and become more active.

 Best Time Of Day To Go Whale Watching

-Whale watching during the whale watching season of December 2018 - April 2019 will almost always result in sightings, but the time of day can make a difference.
+When is the best time to see whales in Cabo?
+Whale watching during the whale watching season of 2020 will almost always result in sightings, but the time of day can make a difference.
 Morning cruises are good for those who have motion sickness issues, as the waters are usually calmer and it is less windy.
 This may be a good time to go if you have young children, as the ride will be smoother.
 There is morning activity as the whales congregate and feed.

 There is more activity during mid-day whale watching tours, as the waters begin to get rougher.